 Tackling language barriers is a critical step in this journey, since understanding healthcare materials directly influences the LEP population’s ability to:

-The Specifics of Language Access Compliance with Final Rule
+The Specifics of Language Access Compliance with CMS Final Rule

 The Health Equity portion of the rule aims to improve patient access to language translation and interpretation services.